eyereasoner/Koreografeye/README.md

     const store  = await parseAsN3Store(inputData);
     // Read the N3 rules as an array of strings const rules  = [readText(inputRules)];
-    // Discover the main subjects of the graph const topIds = topGraphIds(store);

     // Load the components we need for reasoning const manager = await makeComponentsManager('./config.jsonld','.');